npa02012/blog_posts/time_series/README.md

 Training data in time series is explored further in [this blog post](https://github.com/npa02012/blog_posts/tree/master/ts_training_data).

 ### Model Building

+Following are two model buildling approaches that I have seen be successful in Kaggle competitions:

+##### The Recursive Model Approach
+In the recursive model approach, we build a single model which is able to predict one day into the future.
+We then use our predictions as training data to predict the subsequent days.
+In our example, we would use our predictions of days 1001 &#8594; 1006 to predict day 1007.

+I used the recursive approach in the <a href="https://github.com/npa02012/kaggle_walmart_sales" target="_blank">Kaggle Walmart Sales competition</a>.

+##### The Many Models Aproach

+##### Other approaches

 This post only considers using 'standard' machine learning libraries such as LightGBM, CatBoost, or randomForest.
 Take note that neural nets provide more flexibility with how time-series can be modeled.
 [Here](https://github.com/sjvasquez/web-traffic-forecasting) is one such example of using CNNs to model web-traffic data.